shrinerb/shrine/doc/changing_derivatives.md

 end
 ```

-We can now run the following script to add the new derivative:
+Run the following script to add the new derivative for all existing photos.
+It fetches the photos in batches, downloads the image into permanent storage,
+creates the new derivative, and persists the changes.

 ```rb
 Photo.paged_each do |photo|